aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-tag-operations/add-new-table-node-with-tag/_index.md

 table.getColumns().addItem(column);
 ```

-## Step 4: Insert Row Node in Table
-Now attach the previously built row (with its cell) to the table.

 ```java
 // insert row node in table
 table.appendChildLast(row);
 ```

-## Step 5: Add Tag to Table Node
-Tagging helps users quickly identify the purpose of the table.
-In this example we use a question‑mark tag.

 ```java
 // add tag to this table node
 NoteTag noteTag = NoteTag.createQuestionMark();
 table.getTags().add(noteTag);
 ```

-## Step 6: Build Outline Structure
-The outline hierarchy is required for OneNote pages.
-We place the table inside an `OutlineElement`, then add it to the page and finally to the document.

 ```java
 Outline outline = new Outline();